 Anyone who has watched a building under construction can appreciate its complexity and sophistication.
-Occasionally, inspection and testing requirements occur that the local code official may not be qualified or experienced to address, so third-party assistance is needed.
+Occasionally, inspection and testing requirements create the need for certain inspections that the local codes official may not be qualified or experienced to address or require third-party assistance.

 The model building codes address this need through a specific requirement for structural tests and “special” inspections.
 A special inspection can be required for materials, installation, fabrication, erection or placement of components and connections where special expertise is needed.
 The cost of the special inspection is covered by the project owner or the registered design professional.

 The following table identifies some of the special inspections required by the codes.
 It is not an exhaustive list, so be certain to check your locally adopted code for required special inspections.